 Step 1: Read the Government Guidance

-For England, the Government has produced a 33-page guide on how shops can approach reopening on 15th June 2020.
-Last updated 25th May, the guidance helps you to think about risk, who should go back to work, social distancing, managing customers and workforce, and more.
+For England, the Government produced a 33-page guide on how shops can approach reopening on June 15, 2020 in conjunction with the reopening of retail after the first lockdown.
+The guidance helps you to think about risk, who should go back to work, social distancing, managing customers and workforce, and more.
 Wales, Scotland and Northern Ireland are all taking a slightly different approach.

 The guides contain a range of useful information and links to other sources of guidance and support.

 For England – see the Working safely during coronavirus guide

 For Wales – see the Taking all reasonable measures to maintain physical distancing in the workplace

 For Scotland – see the Coronavirus (COVID-19) Phase 1: business and physical distancing guidance

 For Northern Ireland – see the Coronavirus: Workplace safety guidance and priority sector list